fiesolecouk/Powershell-VMware-NSXT/README.md

 # NSX-T Scripts and Functions

-A collection of PowerShell/PowerCLI scripts and functions designed to automate and standardize various **VMware NSX-T** operations.
+A collection of PowerShell/PowerCLI scripts and functions designed to automate and standardise various **VMware NSX-T** operations.
 These scripts streamline tasks like connecting to NSX-T environments, creating and updating firewall rules, groups, IP sets, segments, gateways, and more.

 ## Overview